The Shopify Copying Hack Lurking in the Shadows – Are You Prepared?

 Jennie contacted Sidechain to report this issue and to seek solutions to shut down the copycat site.
 Sidechain immediately recommended sending a cease-and-desist letter and reported the website to the internet service provider.
 Additionally, Sidechain began working to secure both Jennie’s and her Shopify store’s online presence.
 The hackers (likely the same ones who duplicated her store) then tried to reset the passwords to her store.
 The attack failed due to the solutions put in place by Sidechain, but they continue to send out probes to see if there are weaknesses in the armor of Jennie’s digital security.
 Had she not reached out to Sidechain, her online defenses would likely have been overrun.

-Unfortunately, there is little in the way of recourse once you fall victim to the Shopify Copying Hack.
 According to Sidechain CEO Andrew Lance, “there is nothing that prevents someone from registering a domain name that sounds like another.
 There is nothing that prevents them from running a program that clones one website into another.
 Websites are public; they’re there for the taking if somebody wants to.”
 In the end, there is very little that can be done after the fact, outside of taking legal action.

 The only solution is to be proactive in securing your digital storefront and your customer’s valuable information.